devnote-dev/yagpdb-ccs/counting/README.md

 # Counting System CCs
 This is an updated and more efficient version of **TimCampy118#5636**'s original CCs (you can find them in the [YAGPDB Support Server](https://discord.com/invite/4udtcA5)).
 Credits go to him for the original code.

-*I am aware that this system does not have an automatic edit-channel-topic feature, this was intentionally left out due to lack of time and issues with adding it to the code.
-This will be added in future!*

 ## Features
 - Only 1 CC required (others are optional accessories)
 - Faster counting